Whitening Home Remedies May Affect Sensitive Teeth

 Teeth Whitening Home Treatments: The Pros and Cons

-Over-the-counter teeth whitening home treatments may be more cost effective than chair-side whitening.
-However, some bleaching options can also increase tooth sensitivity and irritate the gums.
-The good news is, both of these side effects will usually disappear within days of the whitening treatment.ii
+Over-the-counter teeth whitening home treatments may be more cost effective than professional whitening.
+However, some bleaching options can increase tooth sensitivity and irritate gums.
+The good news is both side effects will usually disappear within days of the whitening treatment.ii

-If you’re looking for a whiter, brighter smile, you may be considering one of the many teeth whitening home treatments on offer.
-It pays to consider the pros and cons of each treatment, so you can make an informed choice about which is right for you.
+If you’re looking for a whiter, brighter smile, you may be considering one of the many teeth whitening home treatments available.
+Consider the pros and cons of each treatment so you can make an informed choice about which is right for your sensitive teeth.

 Home Whitening Strips